 Direction

-The drive along the Nymphenburger Straße that follows now allows Munich's lifestyle and flair to shine through.
-The street has been an important trade route since the 12th century and was considered the Fürstenweg, as it led directly to Nymphenburg Palace.
-You cycle past Grünwald Park and the Hubertus Fountain, finally arriving at Nymphenburg Palace on an idyllic path along the banks of the canal.
+The following journey along the Nymphenburger Straße is a taste of Munich's lifestyle and flair.
+The road has been an important trade route since the 12th century and was known as the Fürstenweg, as it led directly to Nymphenburg Palace.
+You cycle past Grünwaldpark and the Hubertusbrunnen fountain, finally arriving at Nymphenburg Palace on an idyllic route along the banks of the canal.

 Nymphenburg Palace

-In view of the gigantic size of the Nymphenburg palace complex, it is hard to imagine that all this once emerged from a single small country house that was roughly the size of one of the later side buildings.
-Today the north-south axis measures 632 metres.
-Nymphenburg Palace is thus larger than Versailles Palace.
+In view of the gigantic size of the Nymphenburg Palace complex, it is hard to imagine that all this once emerged from a single small country house, which was roughly the size of one of the later side buildings.
+Today, the north-south axis measures 632 metres.
+Nymphenburg Palace is therefore larger than Versailles Palace.

 The palace park is 180 hectares in size.
-It was laid out around 1700 in the style of the French Baroque.
-Beginning in the southern part of the park, it was altered a hundred years later in the style of an English landscape park.
-Today, the extensive grounds are a major visitor attraction.
-The smaller castles in the park (Amalienburg, Badenburg, Magdalenenklause, Pagodenburg) are also popular with visitors.
-They are built in the rococo style and are considered artistic gems.
+It was laid out around 1700 in the French Baroque style.
+Beginning in the southern part of the park, the park was altered a hundred years later in the style of an English landscape park and the extensive grounds are now a major visitor attraction.
+The smaller castles in the park, the park castles (Amalienburg, Badenburg, Magdalenenklause, Pagodenburg) are also popular with visitors.
+They are built in the rococo style and are regarded as artistic gems.

-Guided tours of the castle's museum rooms, the Marstall Museum with its carriage fleet and the Nymphenburg Porcelain Museum convey a sense of courtly life.
+Guided tours of the palace's museum rooms, the Marstall Museum with its fleet of carriages and the Nymphenburg Porcelain Museum convey the courtly way of life.

-In the northern part of the palace is the Museum Mensch und Natur, Munich's natural history museum.
+The northern part of the palace is home to the Museum Mensch und Natur, Munich's natural history museum.

-The palace and the park castles can be visited barrier-free, and guided tours are also offered in simple language.
+The palace and the park castles are barrier-free and guided tours are also available in simple language.

 Schloss Nymphenburg 1